fenner/probe-clarification/probe-clarification.md

 Echo Reply, it has verified bidirectional connectivity between the probing and probed interfaces.
 Specifically, it has verified that:

-* The probing node can reach the probed interface
+* The probing node can reach the probed interface.

-* The probed interface is active
+* The probed interface is active.

-* The probed node can reach the probing interface
+* The probed node can reach the probing interface.

-* The probing interface is active
+* The probing interface is active.

 This document describes a network diagnostic tool called PROBE.
-PROBE is similar to PING, in that it can be used to query the status of a probed interface.
-It differs from PING in that it does not require bidirectional connectivity between the probing and probed interfaces.
+PROBE is similar to PING in that it can be used to query the status of a probed interface, but it differs from PING in that it does not require bidirectional connectivity between the probing and probed interfaces.
 Instead, PROBE requires bidirectional connectivity between the probing interface and a proxy interface.
-The proxy interface can reside on the same node as the probed interface or it can reside on a node to which the probed interface is directly connected. {{usecase}} of this document describes scenarios in which this characteristic is useful.
+The proxy interface can reside on the same node as the probed interface, or it can reside on a node to which the probed interface is directly connected. {{usecase}} of this document describes scenarios in which this characteristic is useful.